camunda/camunda-docs-manual/content/reference/rest/case-execution/local-variables/get-local-variable-binary.md

 # Result

-For binary variables or files without any mime type information a byte stream is returned.
-File variables with mime type information are returned as the saved type.
+For binary variables or files without any MIME type information, a byte stream is returned.
+File variables with MIME type information are returned as the saved type.
-Additionally, for file variables the Content-Disposition header will be set.
+Additionally, for file variables, the Content-Disposition header will be set.

 # Response Codes